Mehdi Shabani

-Mehdi Shabani (born 1975 in Tehran, Iran) has worked in several professions, as a director, writer, taxi driver, bookseller, cook and company executive.

-His directorial credits include, Shesh-Besh: How I learned to stop worrying and play backgammon (Turkey, 2013), a feature documentary about backgammon aired on VOA (Voice of America); The Bathhouse that wanted to keep on being a bathhouse (Iran, 2009–2010), aired on BBC and Emigration: An Unfinished Life (Iran, Turkey, 2011–2013).
+Mehdi Shabani (born 1975) is an Iranian film director.
+His credits include Shesh-Besh: How I learned to stop worrying and play backgammon (Turkey, 2013), a feature documentary about backgammon aired on VOA (Voice of America); The Bathhouse that wanted to keep on being a bathhouse (Iran, 2009–2010), aired on BBC; and Emigration: An Unfinished Life (Iran, Turkey, 2011–2013).

-He has published a collection of poems, prepared and presented radio programs in several Persian-language radios as well as a series of articles about the arts, history and politics in Iranian and Persian newspapers.
+He has published a collection of poems, prepared and presented radio programs in several Persian-language radio stations, as well as a series of articles about the arts, history and politics in Iranian and Persian newspapers.

-His last movie, "Meyhane, A Home For My Grandfather" has been officially selected in some festivals included 15.Ankara International Film Festival and 8.Istanbul Documentarist Film Festival.
+His last movie, Meyhane, A Home For My Grandfather, was selected in some festivals including the Ankara International Film Festival and the Istanbul Documentarist Film Festival.

-Filmography

-Mehdi Shabani has been involved in the following films: